Page Reviewed / Updated - October 07, 2020

 1) If the applicant is married and their spouse is not seeking Medicaid, a certain amount of income and financial resources can be allocated to the non-applicant spouse as a living allowance.
 This can help lower the applicant's income and assets to an acceptable level.
 In 2020, a non-applicant spouse (sometimes called the 'community spouse') can have countable assets valued up to $128,640.
 (This is in addition to the $2,000 the applicant spouse can retain).
 Community spouses also often require a certain amount of the applicant’s income to pay living expenses.
 Up to $3,216 of the applicant’s monthly income can be given to a community spouse.

-2) Persons with high medical costs can participate in Maryland's Medically Needy spend-down program.
+2) Persons with high medical costs can take part in Maryland's Medically Needy spend-down program.
 Applicants are conditionally accepted into Medicaid, provided they spend-down their excess income on their care needs / medical bills until they meet the eligibility limits.
 This program is often referred to as a “Spend Down” program and is frequently compared to a deductible program.

 3) Applicants can re-structure their finances to meet the limits.
 Excess assets can be converted from countable resources into exempt resources.
 One example would be updating the heating and / or plumbing in one’s home.
 The additional benefit of this approach is that certain resources are then preserved for future generations of the family.